 If your property needs significant repairs, and you’re selling “as is”, you will limit your buyer pool to investors.
 Investors typically pay between 30% to 70% of the property’s FMV.

 If your property is in good condition, you can sell it at or just below its Fair Market Value.
 In this case, most home buyers can finance the purchase through a mortgage.

 » How Much Do You Lose Selling a House As Is: Discover how much you lose selling a house for cash in New Jersey.

-Should I Sell My House As Is in New Jersey?
+Should I Sell My House As It Is in New Jersey?

-We do not recommend selling your house as is in New Jersey because “fixer-upper homes” sell for 45% less than turnkey homes.
-However, if you have no other option, weigh the pros and cons of selling a house as is in New Jersey beforehand.
+We recommend selling your house as is in New Jersey.
+This is because “fixer-upper homes” sell for less than turnkey homes.
+Moreover, 68% of millennials prefer to buy an ‘as is’ home.

 - No Haggling Over Repairs: Water-damaged kitchen countertops, dripping faucets, or broken roofs – repairs are not your concern.
 The flipper or investor buying your New Jersey house as-is will take care of such repairs.